What is a TCP Connection Termination procedure?

 TCP connection termination

 Assume two people are conversing on the phone.
 The voice ebbed and flowed in all directions.
-Now, before terminating the call, each party checks to ensure that all spoken words have been relayed to the other party.
+Before terminating the call, each party checks to ensure that all spoken words have been relayed to the other party.

 A final bye statement is used to conclude the conversation.
 In TCP, a communicating end indicates to the other that it has no more data to send and requests that the connection be closed.

-In the following sections, we will see, how a protocol flow achieves TCP connection termination.
+The following sections will show how a protocol flow achieves TCP connection termination.

-There are two packets TCP FIN and TCP FIN ACK are used for connection termination.
+Two packets, TCP FIN and TCP FIN ACK, are used for connection termination.
 Here we will discuss each packet in detail.

 TCP FIN and TCP Fin Ack packets: